 "While few studies have examined how public services – water and sanitation especially – become part of clientelistic and patronage based relationships, this book offers an enriching understanding of the key factors that shape these relationships."

 "Herrera is a political scientist, but her study fits well with historians’ increasing attention to long-standing connections between water, infrastructure, and politics in

 --Hispanic American Historical Review

 "An important contribution to the understanding of formal and informal political processes, showing how they are fundamentally interrelated ...
 Very few serious empirical analyses dare to delve into both political and administrative complexities, yet Herrera amply demonstrates the importance of so doing."

 --International Journal of Urban and Regional Research

-Winner of APSA’s Dennis Judd Best Book Award
+Winner: American Political Science Association (APSA) 2018 Dennis Judd Best Book Award

 News, Reviews, Interviews